Satisfy your pizza cravings in a flash with these easy and delicious English muffin pizzas! Customize them with your favourite toppings.

 Step 4: Bake then serve and enjoy!

-Bake for 15-20 minutes until cheese is melted and toppings are cooked.
-Remove from oven.
-Top the salami pizzas with arugula, and top the cherry tomato pizzas with basil.
+Bake until the cheese is melted and toppings are cooked.
 Serve and enjoy!

 The best way to make sure your English muffin pizzas come out well is to not overload them with sauce and cheese.
 If you would like them crispier, though, you can always toast the muffins before loading them up with your toppings and baking them.